FoalTS/foal/packages/cli/README.md

 ## Description

-FoalTS is a next-generation framework that helps you create server-side [Node.js](https://nodejs.org) applications.
-Its development tools, core components and TypeScript support make it the ideal choice for building modern applications.
+FoalTS is a framework [Node.js] (https://nodejs.org) for creating server-side Web applications.
+Its development tools, core components and TypeScript support allow you to create almost any application, from prototypes to large-scale applications.

 ## Get started